Polaris Bank Limited: History

-In May 2021, the bank introduced launched VULTe, its Digital Banking platform ."
+In May 2021, the bank introduced launched VULTe, its digital banking platform.
 The bank also offers Internet banking and mobile banking.
 In 2014, the bank acquired Mainstreet Bank Limited.

 Ownership

-On 21 September 2018, Godwin Emefiele, the governor of the Central Bank of Nigeria announced in Lagos that the apex bank had revoked the operating licence of Skye Bank.
+On 21 September 2018, Godwin Emefiele, the governor of the Central Bank of Nigeria, announced in Lagos that the apex bank had revoked the operating licence of Skye Bank.
 He also stated that the assets and liabilities of the bank would be taken over by a new entity, Polaris Bank due to the inability of the Skye Bank's shareholders to adequately recapitalise the bank after the 2016 intervention.

 In August 2022, management of Polaris Bank denied reports that the bank was being sold to Auwal Lawan Abdullah, a relative of Ibrahim Babangida.

-On 20 October 2022, the Central Bank of Nigeria (CBN) and the Asset Management Corporation of Nigeria (AMCON) announced the sale of 100 per cent of the equity in Polaris Bank to Strategic Capital Investment Limited (SCIL).
-SCIL paid an upfront consideration of N50billion (approximately US$115 million to acquire 100 per cent of the equity of Polaris Bank.
+On 20 October 2022, the Central Bank of Nigeria (CBN) and the Asset Management Corporation of Nigeria (AMCON) announced the sale of 100 per cent of the equity in Polaris Bank to Strategic Capital Investment Limited, which paid an upfront consideration of N50billion (approximately US$115 million).
 They also agreed to pay N1.305 trillion (approx. US$3 billion) in bonds that CBN and AMCON had injected into Polaris.
 As a result of this transaction, CBN and AMCON recovered all the capital that had been injected into Polaris since 2018.

+On January 10, 2024, the regulatory Central Bank of Nigeria dissolved the board and management of Polaris Bank and appointed Kayode Lawal as new Chief Executive Officer.